2019 California Blackout

 Thousands Will Be Affected

-PG&E, who services hundreds of thousands of Northern and Central California residents, has been held responsible for some of the state’s deadliest, most destructive fires.
+PG&E, who services hundreds of thousands of Northern and Central California residents, has been held responsible for some state’s deadliest, most destructive fires.
 Among them, the Camp Fire all but razed the town of Paradise last year.
 Because of these disasters, PG&E has had to file for bankruptcy and has implemented two other shutdowns in the last two months as preventative measures during risky wind conditions.
 Previous events were able to be restored within a day, but because this one affects so many households, the restoration will take much longer.
 Officials for PG&E have expressed concern for their customers, noting that elderly and young children will be at risk during this time.

 Due to the risky weather and dry conditions in other parts of California, utility company Southern California Edison is considering preventative measures.
 They also could cut off power to around 110,000 customers in Southern California in the near future.
 This could affect many residents in Los Angeles, Riverside and Ventura counties.